 Those are HARD yards to carry.

-If you separate the roles of process owner and plan owner, things run more smoothly.
+Separate the roles of process owner and plan owner and things run smoother.

 Often, the most senior marketing person feels responsible for the whole marketing plan delivery.
 But in reality, their role is to initiate the process and own the outcomes.

-But they’re not the right people to then lead the marketing planning process.
+But they’re not the right people to lead the marketing planning process.

-The process owner helps everyone participate and makes sure everyone gets a fair hearing.
+They encourage full participation and make sure everyone gets a fair hearing.
 They capture all the marketing decisions.
 That way, the plan owner gets clear recommendations at the end of the process.

 The marketing director wants to make sure they have budget and resources for next year and don’t lose them to some other function.